Garden Sheds in The UK – A Wide Variety of Types And Sizes to Choose From

 An expertly built base is important not only for protection from moisture and raising the garden shed above ground level, but also to anchor the shed as a protection against heavy storms.
 For more advice how to make a concrete foundation, please refer to our blog on “Most popular base types for summer houses and garden log cabins“.

 The area below the garden sheds can also be prepared by setting up a drained gravel bed or by laying down paving slabs.
-The floor of the garden shed should be lifted by at least about 1.5ins above the ground to allow a clear ventilation.
+The floor of the garden shed should be lifted by at least about 1.5 inches above the ground to allow a clear ventilation.

 Treatment